-This summer, six Wilderness Rangers will be afoot across wilderness areas on the Cibola, Lincoln, and Santa Fe National Forests through a public-private partnership between the Forest Service and New Mexico Wild.
-Ranger pairs will be working in the Sandia Mountain, Manzano Mountains, Apache Kid and Withington wilderness areas on the Cibola National Forest; the White Mountain and Capitan wilderness areas on the Lincoln National Forest; and the Chama River Canyon, San Pedro Parks, and Pecos wilderness areas on the Santa Fe National Forest.
+This summer, eight Wilderness Rangers will be afoot across Wilderness Areas in the Cibola, Gila, Lincoln, and Santa Fe National Forests through a public-private partnership between the Forest Service and New Mexico Wild.
+Ranger pairs will be working in the Sandia Mountain, Manzano Mountains, Apache Kid and Withington Wilderness Areas in the Cibola National Forest; the Aldo Leopold and Gila Wilderness Areas in the Gila National Forest; the White Mountain and Capitan Wilderness Areas in the Lincoln National Forest; and the Chama River Canyon, San Pedro Parks, and Pecos Wilderness Areas in the Santa Fe National Forest.

 Volunteer engagement is an integral aspect of this partnership.
 Providing the public opportunities to be involved helps leverage scarce public dollars, helps address the backlog of maintenance and improvement needs and instills a sense of pride and stewardship for New Mexico’s wilderness areas.
 Most volunteer projects will focus on monitoring visitor use (see “solitude monitoring” section below), but could also include campsite and trail rehabilitation, signage, trash clean-up and other types of monitoring efforts.